Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Evaluation

 Since Rust's ownership type system prevents the use of a variable after it is passed to another function, using \C{original} after calling \C{copy\_file} results in a type error.
 To obtain compilable code through translation, we can fix the original program as shown below, which checks nullity and stores the result in a variable before calling \C{copy\_file}:

-This example suggests that developers may need to slightly revise their code before translation to satisfy Rust's strict ownership discipline.
-In addition, although this specific case is not a bug, it supports the common belief that translating to Rust can reveal previously unknown bugs, such as using a stream after it has been closed.
+This example suggests that our approach can affect programs in ways not directly related to I/O operations.
+In C, programs can use a variable that stores a stream (e.g., for nullity checking) even after closing it.
+In contrast, Rust allows the use of only owned variables, and closed stream variables are no longer considered owned.
+As a result, any statements that access closed stream variables can be affected by the transformation, potentially making the program uncompilable.
+This implies that developers may need to slightly revise their code before translation to satisfy Rust's strict ownership discipline.
+In addition, although this specific case is not a bug, it supports the common belief that translating to Rust can reveal previously unknown bugs, such as using a stream for I/O operations after it has been closed.

-The experimental results also show that our transformation preserves program behavior.
-Among the 32 programs that have test suites, all pass the tests after the transformation.
+The experimental results also show that our transformation likely preserves program behavior.
+All the 32 programs still pass the tests after the transformation.

+To further investigate correctness, we conducted case studies.
+To effectively evaluate correctness, we need to focus on the possible sources of incorrect transformation that arise from the design of our approach.
+An incorrect transformation can result from: (1) incorrect origin and capability analysis or an incorrect decision on stream types, (2) incorrect transformation of stream construction, assignment, or function call expressions, or (3) incorrect error propagation.

+Among these, the first two do not require manual checking.
+First, an incorrect stream type results in a type error and is automatically detected by the compiler.
+Second, we transform stream construction, assignment, and user-defined function call expressions only to match the types of the left and right values, and any incorrect transformation also leads to a type error.
+In addition, since the transformation of API function calls relies on the same mappings across all programs, it is meaningless to perform case studies on individual translations.

+Therefore, our case studies focus on the correctness of error propagation.
+Since each error-checking call is independently transformed, each case study targets a single error-checking call.
+Among the 62 programs, we found 140 transformed error-checking calls across 24 programs.
+In each program, we studied all calls if it contained three or fewer, and randomly sampled three otherwise, resulting in 59 calls studied in total.
+The authors and another Rust expert independently reviewed each call, and we confirmed that their assessments agreed.

+Our studies reveal that the error propagation of 8 calls (1 from bc-1.07.1, 2 from gprolog-1.5.0, 1 from nettle-3.9, 2 from patch-2.7.6, 1 from time-1.9, and 1 from uucp-1.07) is potentially incorrect.
+The reason is that these programs use error-checking calls to detect errors from multiple API calls, rather than a single call, as illustrated below:

+Since our analysis considers only the API call found first while moving backward as the source, earlier calls are not treated as sources, and the indicator value is not propagated from them.
+Therefore, the transformed code can behave incorrectly when an earlier call fails but a later call succeeds.
+We believe this issue is rarely problematic in practice, because if an earlier call fails, a later call is likely to fail again.
+Nevertheless, addressing this issue would be an interesting direction for future work.